DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 Unlike these other frameworks, Astro components don't have a client runtime and it renders to HTML at build time.

-"What does this mean?", you may ask, well, it means that Astro components outputs HTML during build time in Node.js and this HTML is what it's being sent to the client when you visit a page.
+"What does this mean?", you may ask, well, it means that Astro components output HTML during build time in Node.js and this HTML is what it's being sent to the client when you visit a page.

-This is a difference worth mentioning because you might not fully grasp the implication of this if you are coming from an SPA based framework.
+This is a difference worth mentioning because you might not fully grasp the implication of this if you are coming from a SPA-based framework.

-For example, since Astro allow you have Vue, React, Svelte components in an Astro components, you may think these components you've imported will work as they do in their respective frameworks but then you click a button component and you didn't get the expected behaviour because Astro renders them to HTML only at build time(although there are ways to [hydrate interactive components](https://docs.astro.build/en/core-concepts/framework-components/)).
+For example, since Astro allows you to have Vue, React, and Svelte components in Astro components, you may think these components you've imported will work as they do in their respective frameworks but then you click a button component and you didn't get the expected behavior because Astro renders them to HTML only at build time(although there are ways to [hydrate interactive components](https://docs.astro.build/en/core-concepts/framework-components/)).

-Understand: Astro components are HTML-only they are a superset of HTML and as such you get HTML in the client by default.
+Understand: Astro components are HTML-only.
+They are a superset of HTML and as such you get HTML in the client by default.

 To put it simply: **The output of an Astro component after it is built is HTML by default.**